<

 CHARLOTTE, N.C. -- The Atlanta Falcons faced third-and-9 at their own 31-yard line late in the first quarter of their 38-20 win over the Carolina Panthers, when Darnell Mooney popped wide open on the left side for a 12-yard gain that could have gone for even more had the wide receiver not slipped.

-Three plays later, Carolina cornerback Jaycee Horn was called with pass interference when the Falcons faced third-and-5.
+Three plays later, Carolina cornerback Jaycee Horn was called for pass interference when the Falcons faced third-and-5.

-Seven plays later, Falcons running back Bijan Robinson broke free for a 5-yard touchdown run around the left side on third-and-3 to tie the game at 7.
+Seven plays later, Falcons running back Bijan Robinson broke free for a 5-yard touchdown run around the left side on third-and-3 to tie the game at 7-all.

-When it comes to third downs, it was that kind of a day for the Carolina defense in a home loss that dropped its record to 1-5.
+When it comes to third downs, it was that kind of a day for the Carolina defense in a home loss that dropped the team to 1-5.

-It's been that kind of season for the Panthers' defense, which entered the game allowing the NFL's fourth-highest third-down conversion rate (47.4%) and did nothing to change that Sunday by allowing the NFC-South leading Falcons to convert 50% (6-of-12) of their third downs.
+It's been that kind of season for the Panthers' defense, which entered the game allowing the NFL's fourth-highest third-down conversion rate (47.4%) and did nothing to change that Sunday, allowing the NFC South-leading Falcons to convert 50% (6-of-12) of their third downs.

-Horn admitted third down is beginning to get into the heads of the Panthers' defensive players.
+Horn admitted that third down is beginning to get into the heads of the Panthers' defensive players.

 The Panthers have to get better at a lot of things defensively.
 They rank near the bottom of the league in most key categories, and the Falcons took advantage of them at Bank of America Stadium.